snok/drf-openapi-tester/README.rst

    :language: python

 ########################################
-OpenAPI/Swagger tester
+OpenAPI/Swagger specification tester
 ########################################

-This package provides a simple test-utility to test the integrity of your OpenAPI/Swagger documentation.
+Provides a simple test-utility to test the integrity of your OpenAPI/Swagger documentation.